Submissions are now being accepted for the 2024 SWPACA Conference!

 - The next “big” thing in children’s and YA literature

 - Historical approaches to and the history of children’s and YA literature and culture

 - New approaches to reading children’s and YA literature and culture

 - Re-imaginings of myth, fairy tale, and other traditional stories

 - Explorations of specific authors in the children’s and YA areas

 - Fan fiction and fan followings of books, films, and authors

 - Beyond books and films

-Proposals on other topics related to Children’s and Young Adult Literature and Culture will be read with interest.
+Proposals on other topics related to Children’s and YA Culture will be read with interest.

-The Area Chair of the Cormac McCarthy area is seeking paper proposals on any aspect of the work of Cormac McCarthy, including novels, plays, television and film scripts, and adaptations.
-We invite presentations about all facets of McCarthy’s work, ranging from critical essays to analyses employing recognized research methodologies.
-Paper presentations should present an arguable thesis or develop a compelling question.
+The Area Chair of the Cormac McCarthy Area of the SWPACA conference is seeking paper proposals on any aspect of the work of Cormac McCarthy, including novels, plays, and television and film scripts and adaptations.
+We invite presentations about all facets of McCarthy’s work in forms ranging from critical essays to analyses employing recognized research methodologies.
+The chair also welcomes pre-formed panels, but will need submissions to be uploaded individually as required by the SWPACA.
+Paper presentations should be 15 minutes and should present an arguable thesis or develop a compelling question.